Carousel theorems for compact sets and homothets: Introduction

 \subsection{Organization}

-We collect the necessary background on supporting lines, support functions, sectors, and slide-turning in Section \ref{section:prelims}.
-In Section \ref{section:weakcarousel}, we prove the main theorem, exhibit corollaries, prove sharpness of bound, and conclude with a few questions.
+In Section~\ref{section:prelims}, we recall the necessary background in support functions and convex analysis.
+In Section~\ref{section:weakcarousel}, we prove Theorem~\ref{thm:carousel_points}, construct explicit examples to show sharpness, and list several corollaries.
+In Section~\ref{section:convexgeometries}, we prove Theorem~\ref{thm:nonrep_exmp} and construct a family of convex geometries not representable by positive homothets of a fixed convex body.
+In Section~\ref{section:questions} we conclude with a few open questions.